Derby Cycle: History

 In 1988, Derby Group acquired the "Kalkhoff" brand from the insolvent Neue Kalkhoff Werke GmbH & Co.
 KG., creating the German subsidiary Derby Cycle Werke GmbH ("Derby Cycle Werke").
 Kalkhoff had been founded in Oldenburg in 1919.
 In 1992, Derby Holding (Deutschland) GmbH was established, incorporating Derby Cycle Werke and Raleigh Fahrräder GmbH.

 Derby Cycle sought U.S. bankruptcy protection on August 20, 2001.
 The management of Derby International, now Derby Group, acquired Derby Cycle Corporation and renamed it Raleigh Cycle Ltd.

 In November 2007, Kalkhoff took over the insolvent Derby Cycle Werke's Kynast works in Quakenbrück.
 The initial public offering followed the successful restructuring of the Frankfurt subsidiary Finatem on 4 February 2011.
 The Dutch Accell Group launched a failed takeover attempt in late 2011.

-Instead, Derby Cycle became part of the Dutch Pon Holdings.
+Pon Holdings, a Dutch trading company that owns the Gazelle, Cervélo and Union Bicycles brand, acquired Derby Cycle in 2011.

 Brands

 The following brands and trademarks are currently under the umbrella of Derby Cycle Works: